Shen Che-tsai

-Shen's artwork represents a fusion of native Taiwan abstract expressionism of the 1970s and influences of American realism typified by Andrew Wyeth during the 1980s.
-In particular, he is known for his drawings and paintings of people, young ladies, ballet dancers, buildings, plants, and flowers and injecting a particular romance into his art.
-Largely eschewing political themes, Shen preferred paintings that evoked fondness and freedom.
+Biography

 Shen was born in Tainan in 1926.
 He entered the Tainan Second High School of Tainan Prefecture in 1938.
 Displaying artistic talent at a young age, Shen's painting, The Liu’s Household (oil on canvas) was displayed at the Tai-yang Art Exhibition in 1941 and Ming-lun Hall (watercolor) was displayed at the Taiwan Government Fine Arts Exhibition in 1943.

 Shen earned national recognition as an artist through numerous exhibitions and competitions and is considered a proven member of the Taiwan art scene.
-Shen died on 27 September 2017.
+Shen died on 27 September 2017, and his family donated some of his works to the Tainan Art Museum for its permanent collection.

+Creative Works

+Shen's artwork represents a fusion of native Taiwan abstract expressionism of the 1970s and influences of American realism typified by Andrew Wyeth during the 1980s.
+In particular, he is known for his drawings and paintings of people, young ladies, ballet dancers, buildings, plants, and flowers and injecting a particular romance into his art.
+Largely eschewing political themes, Shen preferred paintings that evoked fondness and freedom.